310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% bubble Chiaki smile4 %}
 Thank you.

 The red flame is the mark of justice!
-Burning bright red, the sun of life!
+The sun of life, burning bright red!

 Ryusei Red!
 Morisawa Chiaki!